- Date of Birth

 - Legal obligation - the processing is necessary for us to comply with the law (not including contractual obligations

-- For the purpose of our legitimate interests The lawful bases for processing Special Category Data (medical data) are set out in Article 9 of the GDPR.
+- The lawful bases for processing Special Category Data (medical data) are set out in Article 9 of the GDPR.
 We rely on the following bases:

 - The individual has given explicit consent to the processing of their personal data for one or more specified purposes.